Boloyyu90/ta-fe/docs/user-stories-exam-taking-mvp.md

 And I have not started this exam before
 When I click "Start Exam"
-Then the system creates a new exam session (userExam) And I am navigated to the exam instructions page
+Then the system creates a new exam session (userExam) And I am navigated to the exam-taking interface

 Given the exam has no questions configured
 When I try to start